cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 ## Permissions Overview

-"Minimal Permissions to Run" and "Core Platform Operations Permissions" are required in the project where Cado is deployed.
+"Core Platform Operations Permissions" are required in the project where Cado is deployed.
 "Acquisition Permissions" are required in any project where you wish to import data from.

 ### Core Platform Operations Permissions, in Cado Project